serilog-mssql/serilog-sinks-mssqlserver/README.md

 A switch allowing the pass-through minimum level to be changed at runtime.
 If this is set, the parameter `restrictedToMinimumLevel` in the [sink configuration method](#sink-configuration) is ignored.

+### UseSqlBulkCopy

+A flag to use `SqlBulkCopy` instead of individual INSERT statements when writing log events.
+The default is `true`.
+This setting is not used by the audit sink as it always uses INSERT statements to write events.

 ## ColumnOptions Object

 Features of the log table are defined by changing properties on a `ColumnOptions` object: